 The Operation Parameters Present subfield is set 1 to indicate the presence of the Operation Parameters sub-field in the STA Info field; (#17653)and otherwise is set to 0.

+The NSTR Bitmap Size subfield indicates the size of the NSTR Indication Bitmap subfield (if present) in the STA Info field and is set to 1 if the length of the corresponding NSTR Indication Bitmap subfield is equal to 2 octets and is set to 0 if the length of the corresponding NSTR Indication Bitmap subfield is equal to 1 octet.
+This field is reserved if the NSTR Indication Bitmap subfield is not included in the STA Info field.

 The STA Info field consists of fields whose presence is indicated by the subfields of the STA Control field (#17665)(#15954).